Stratus51/tokio_examples/README.md

 Blog articles
 --------------------------------------------
 ["Rust futures: an uneducated, short and hopefully not boring tutorial"](https://dev.to/mindflavor/rust-futures-an-uneducated-short-and-hopefully-not-boring-tutorial---part-1-3k3) from dev.to about future usage.
-Was a good lesson about what the futures are especially as an standalone component instead of a "tokio callback".
+Was a good lesson about what the futures are, especially as a standalone component instead of a "tokio callback".

 ["Tokio internals: Understanding Rust's asynchronous I/O framework from the bottom up"](https://cafbit.com/post/tokio_internals/) from Caffeinated Bitstream explaining how tokio works on a lower level and what it does with the futures you are throwing at it.
 Especially interesting if you've already had to implement your own scheduler on some project.